zenwor/zwdx/README.md

   distributed. accelerated. done.
 </p>

-⚠️ This is a college project.
+⚠️ This is a personal project.
 It is not done, as it still only works locally.
 Will make it work truly remotely hopefully soon.
 Shouldn't be too problematic.

 [![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-ee4c2c?logo=pytorch&logoColor=white)](#)